Azure/AzureTestDrive/README.md

 # Azure Test Drive

-Azure Test Drive is a "try before you buy solution for Azure".
+Azure Test Drive enables customers the option to "try before you buy" products found on Azure Marketplace.

 We have a full <b>[Wiki](https://github.com/Azure/AzureTestDrive/wiki/home)</b> to walkthrough what a Test Drive is and how to build one!

 Below is our ReadME for a prototype tool to help to develop, test, and debug your own Azure Test Drive ARM template solution.